 CHIME Band

-The CHIME Band was formed in October of 2004, by a group on Chinese Microsoft Employees.
 The band has been performing for over twenty years, fulfilling their mission to support events within the Asian American community, and to share Asian music and culture with others.

-The Chime Band has performed in a variety of regional events and festivals, such as the Microsoft Asian Spring Festival, the Seattle Chinese Art and Culture Festival, and the UW's Spring Festival Gala.
+Since 2004, the Chime Band has performed in a variety of regional events and festivals, such as the Microsoft Asian Spring Festival, the Seattle Chinese Art and Culture Festival, and the UW's Spring Festival Gala.

 "...the Chime band introduces the Chinese art forms and musical traditions to a huge community.
 With this, growing awareness and cultural exchange is being fostered, by showcasing the beautiful traditions that have been passed down for generations by immigrants decades ago to current community members, the Chime band is encouraging growing conversation and unity among the promotion of cultural exchange."